skalenetwork/documentation/developers/tools-and-troubleshooting.md

 #### Web3 CurrentProvider SendAsync

 If you are receiving the error below, this most likely has to do with a compatibility complaint between web3 1.0 and Truffle or MetaMask.
-Web3.currentProvider.sendAsync is depricated in Web3 v1.0 and it is replaced with web3.currentProvider.send.
+Web3.currentProvider.sendAsync is deprecated in Web3 v1.0 and it is replaced with web3.currentProvider.send.

 Uncaught TypeError: web3.currentProvider.sendAsync is not a function